terwanerik/ScrollTrigger/README.md

 <div data-scroll></div>
 ```

 When you scroll the page, and the element is visible in the viewport, it will add the default class `visible`.
 If it's out of the viewport the `invisible` class is added.

-You can specify options in the `data-scroll` attribute, it can take up to 4.
+### Options ###

 ```html
 <div data-scroll="150 animateIn animateOut addHeight once"></div>